What Is Madeira Sauce?

 The old way of making classic Madeira sauce took many steps and an extremely long time.

-Starting with a roux of butter and vegetables like onions, carrots, and celery; then add beef stock and other vegetables, including mushrooms and tomatoes, simmering, stirring, and skimming for hours, then pour through a fine strainer only to have the whole process start over again with the addition of Madeira wine.
+Start with a roux of butter and vegetables like onions, carrots, and celery.
+Then add beef stock and other vegetables, including mushrooms and tomatoes.
+Simmer, stir, and skim for hours.
+Finally, pour through a fine strainer, only to have the whole process start over again with the addition of Madeira wine.

-When the winemakers were done, they ended up with an intensely flavorful Madeira sauce but may have been frustrated by the time invested in making the sauce.
+When the winemakers were done, they had an intensely flavorful Madeira sauce, but they may have been frustrated by the time they had spent making it.

-Good news - I have a commercial demi-glace product recipe that cuts down the time to prepare this sauce to 20 minutes or less.
+Good news!
+I have a commercial demi-glace product recipe that makes preparing this sauce take 20 minutes or less.

 Madeira Sauce Recipe